SmithsonianWorkshops/advanced-hydra-workshops/scripting/scripting_hands_on.md

 # Advanced Hydra, Scripting- Hands on
 ## Setup
 ### Log on to Hydra
+Let us know if you have any problems logging in to Hydra.

-### Quick text editor refresher
+### `nano` refresher
-We’ll be using nano.
-If you prefer vi or emacs, please free to use that.🙂 Quick nano review: ctrl+x to save and exit.
+- We’ll be using nano.
+If you prefer vi or emacs, please free to use that.🙂
+- Quick nano review: ctrl+x to save and exit.
-Using a text editor on Hydra is more convenient than editing on your workstation and transferring revisions.
+- Using a text editor on Hydra is more convenient than editing on your workstation and transferring revisions.

 ### Working directory
 We'll be working in `/scratch/{genomics|sao|...}/USER/`